 Philosophy

-• Some choose to “fight” the system through protests, sabotage, rebellion, etc.
+- Some choose to “fight” the system through protests, sabotage, rebellion, etc.

-We choose none of these common approaches but rather take a parallel society strategy.
+We choose none of these common approaches but rather take the parallel society strategy.
 While there can be practical reasons to fight or reform or stand aside, we believe there are moral issues with these stances as well as issues of effectiveness.
 Instead of taking on the leviathan head on, we are building our own systems and operating as much in the parallel society as reasonably possible.
 This is the strategy of the original Church under the Roman Empire.
 It was the method used by Vaclav Benda, Vaclav Havel, and others with Charter 77 under the communist Soviet Union.
 It is the approach used today by many agorists, libertarians, integrated communities, and other like minded groups.

 The system is broken.
 We aim to build something better.
 While the vast majority of people will choose to continue along in the current milieu or advocate for change within that paradigm, we desire to provide another option for those few who want to operate outside of those systems.